moomba42/storefront/RUNNING.md

  ⠿ Container storefront-product-service-2  Started
 ```

-The startup time may vary from system to system, but usually its good to give it around 2 minutes.\
+The startup time may vary from system to system, but usually, it's good to give it around 2 minutes.\
 To verify that the system is up, head over to [`http://localhost:8181/eureka/web`](http://localhost:8181/eureka/web) and confirm that all the microservices are up.
-When asked to log in with keycloak, input `"test"` as both the username and password, and then submit.\
+When asked to log in with KeyCloak, input `"test"` as both the username and password, and then submit.\
-After this you should be redirected back to the eureka dashboard, and the following should now be visible:
+After this, you should be redirected back to the eureka dashboard, and the following should now be visible:

 ![Eureka dashboard instances](.images/instances.png "Eureka dashboard instances")